SarkerPabon/-independent-service-provider/README.md

-# Project Name: Independent Service Provider
+# Project Name: ToothCare (Independent Service Provider)

-The project live link is [Product Analysis](https://astounding-boba-d5ce2f.netlify.app/).
+The project live link is [ToothCare](https://independent-service-prov-b0f8a.web.app/).

 ## Project Features
-  - This website basically shows our satisfied custoers reviews.
+  - This website basically shows a denstist website.
   - This website has Email based authentication
   - This website has Social Media based authentication
   - This website has protected route